Black cocoa cake aka the most delicious, spookiest Halloween chocolate cake.

 Black Cocoa Cake

-- Preheat the oven to 350°F / 175°C. Butter three 8” circle pans, then coat them in sugar.
+- Preheat the oven to 350°F / 175°C. Butter a 7" springform pan, then coat the inside with sugar.

 - In a medium sized mixing bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-- To the cocoa-espresso mixture, whisk in the vegetable oil, sugar, eggs, and sour cream until well combined.
+- To the cocoa-espresso mixture, whisk in the vegetable oil, sugar, eggs, vanilla, and sour cream until well combined.

 - Add in the flour mixture, and whisk together just until no flour streaks remain.